daharper/picaso2/README.md

 # picaso2

-Coding challenge for a job interview.

-A basic console drawing application in Java
+Preparing for a job interview in Java, so I redid a coding challenge for a previous interview to brush up.

 My first effort was in C# and looked like this: